MJ505/bergen/README.md

-bergen is a natural blonde
+bergen is a natural blonde but not really.
+She is very small.